Television in South Africa: Regional television

+These services were broadcast as break-away output from the national schedule.
+Often, stories that were featured in these bulletins would end up airing on the national SABC News bulletins.
+Despite these problems, these services were popular, but the cost of producing was higher than the national news.
+After an external survey conducted by McKinsey, Cape @ Six and KZN Tonight were terminated in 2001 and Mopame followed in 2003.
+Gauteng was excluded from the study because it had access to Bop TV (which the SABC acquired in the mid-90s) but eventually shut down in March 2003 after a cabinet decision.

+Following the closure of these services, ICASA announced plans to introduce regional television stations into South Africa, having granted frequencies for potential stations in 2003, but nothing concrete came out of the plan.

 Digital technology

 The first digital television implementation in South Africa was a satellite-based system launched by pay-TV operator MultiChoice in 1995.
 On 22 February 2007, the South African government announced that the country's public TV operators would begin broadcasting in digital by 1 November 2008, followed by a three-year dual-illumination period that would end on 1 November 2011.

 On 11 August 2008, the Department of Communications announced its Broadcasting Digital Migration Policy.
 The policy governs the switchover from analogue to digital transmission and states that the department will provide funding to the national signal distributor, Sentech, to begin the migration process according to the published timetable.
-The timetable is phased as follows, which is a delay of 4 years from the original proposal:
+The timetable was phased as follows, which was a delay of 4 years from the original proposal: